From the exploration, the following conclusions can be drawn.

 Be aware that the three conclusions written before do not depend on the preimage.
 They hold true even when the preimage is a single point, a segment, a polygon, or any other figure.
 Then, these properties can be used to define a translation properly.

 A translation is a transformation that moves every point of a figure the same distance in the same direction.
-More precisely, a translation along a vector maps every point in the plane onto its image such that the following statements hold true.
+More precisely, a translation along a vector maps every point A in the plane onto its image such that the following statements hold true.

 As the previous exploration shows, translations preserve side lengths and angle measures.
 That confirms translations are rigid motions.
 Additionally, take note that translations map segments onto parallel segments.
 Consider the polygon shown in the middle of the diagram below.
 The other polygons are images of after different transformations.